Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Chapman has 19 active public transport stops.
-These are served by a mix of buses on six different routes.
-Together, these routes provide 1,211 weekly passenger trips.
+Chapman has 19 active public transport stops, all of which are bus stops.
+These stops are served by six different routes that combined provide 1,211 weekly passenger trips.
+The accessibility of these services is rated as excellent, with residents typically located just 188 meters from the nearest stop.

 Frequently Asked Questions - Transport